ajvondrak/vondark/README.md

 ## 📖 Documentation

+I wrote a [personal blog post](https://ajvondrak.github.io/soapbox/2021/01/19/vondark/) about creating vondark, if you care about the backstory.

 The color scheme is extensively documented in the [wiki](https://github.com/ajvondrak/vondark/wiki).
 Discussions, screenshots, and more can be found on the following topics:

 * 🎨 [**Color Palette**](https://github.com/ajvondrak/vondark/wiki/Color-Palette)